-Arkose Labs reports that there were 445 million cyber attacks in Q1 2020 — here are some of the key takeaways for companies and individuals from the DoD Cyber Awareness Challenge 2020 to help protect your organization
+Here are some of the key takeaways for companies and individuals from the DoD Cyber Awareness Challenge 2020

-The Cyber Awareness Challenge, which is also known as the Army Cyber Awareness Training, the cyber awareness challenge or the DOD cyber challenge for short, is an annual computer security training that was created to increase cyber awareness among Department of Defense (DoD) employees.
+The Cyber Awareness Challenge, which is also known as the Army Cyber Awareness Training, the cyber awareness challenge or the DOD cyber challenge, is an annual computer security training that was created to increase cyber awareness among Department of Defense (DoD) employees.

-Though it’s designed for members of the Army and the other armed forces branches, anyone can take this cyber awareness challenge.
 It’s available online, it’s free of cost for everyone, and it’s also accessible from any part of the world so long as you have a reliable internet connection!
-Hence, we strongly recommended everyone to take it.

 - Companies and organizations can use this cyber awareness challenge as an excellent resource to provide cybersecurity training to their employees.

 - All individuals — especially those who value privacy and security, who work with sensitive information, or those who work in the IT field — should take this training to protect themselves and their clients from potential cyber-attacks.

 You can complete this cyber awareness challenge training on the official DoD Cyber Awareness Challenge 2020 website.